pingyhq/scaffolds/README.md

 pingy scaffold [alias]
 ```

-Use the scaffold alias as the key for each entry in `scaffold.json`.
-Use the
+Use your scaffold's `alias` as the key for each entry in `scaffold.json`.
+Use
-dash (`-`) character to separate multiple words in the alias (e.g..
+the dash (`-`) character to separate multiple words in the alias (e.g..
 `bootstrap-jumbotron`).
-Here's an example of a scaffold entry
+Here's an example of a scaffold entry:

 ```json
 "bootstrap-jumbotron": {